TheReal4096/Glukascewic2/README.md

-# TheReal58
+# Glukascewic2
-true65536 moving to TheReal58
+In 1 repository, TheReal40966 moving to Glukascewic2
 ## Goodbye